Great-tailed grackle: In culture

+Its introduction to the Valley of Mexico by Aztec Emperor Ahuitzotl between 1486–1502 is the earliest documented case of human-mediated introduction of a bird species to a new range in the Western Hemisphere.
+The account was documented in the Florentine Codex, making the account itself amongst the earliest peer-reviewed research in New World ornithology.

 In Mexico, where it is known as the chanate or zanate, there is a legend that it has seven songs.
 "In the creation, the Zanate having no voice stole its seven distinct songs from the wise and knowing sea turtle.
 You can now hear the Zanate's vocals as the Seven Passions (Love, Hate, Fear, Courage, Joy, Sadness, and Anger) of life."
-Mexican artisans have created icons in clay, sometimes as whistles that portray the sea turtle with the zanate perched on its back.

-In Colombia, the species is called the maria mulata, and is the official bird of Cartagena, Colombia.The Cartagena artist Enrique Grau had an affinity for these birds and, because of this inspiration, many Colombian monuments and artistic works were created in honor of the bird's intelligence, adaptability, cheerfulness, sociability, collaborative tendencies, diligence, craftiness, and ability to take advantage of adversity.
+Mexican artisans have created icons in clay, sometimes as whistles that portray the sea turtle with the zanate perched on its back.In Colombia, the species is called the maria mulata, and is the official bird of Cartagena, Colombia.
+The Cartagena artist Enrique Grau had an affinity for these birds and, because of this inspiration, many Colombian monuments and artistic works were created in honor of the bird's intelligence, adaptability, cheerfulness, sociability, collaborative tendencies, diligence, craftiness, and ability to take advantage of adversity.

 In Austin, Texas, it is commonly found congregating near the city's numerous food trucks, and grocery store parking lots.
-The great-tailed grackle has become an icon in the city, and especially on the campus of the University of Texas at Austin, to the extent that local radio station KUT offers grackle-themed socks as a popular gift for its supporters.
+The great-tailed grackle has become an icon in the city, and especially on the campus of The University of Texas at Austin, to the extent that local radio station KUT offers grackle-themed socks as a popular gift for its supporters.